johnwalz97/medicare-pipeline/data/README.md

 # Medicare Data Pipeline Documentation

 This document details the Medicare data pipeline, covering its structure, transformations, and data characteristics across the Bronze, Silver, and Gold layers.
-Information is sourced from `validation_results.json` and analysis of the transformation logic in `src/medicare_pipeline/`.

 ## Pipeline Overview

 The pipeline processes Medicare claims data through three standard layers: Bronze, Silver, and Gold.
+There is also a `raw` layer that just stores the raw data as it is downloaded from the CMS server.

 1. **Bronze Layer**: Stores the raw ingested data in Parquet format with minimal alterations.
 Data is partitioned by `year` and `bene_id_prefix`.
 2. **Silver Layer**: Contains cleaned and dimensionally modeled data derived from the Bronze layer.
 This layer provides a structured and reliable source for analytics, featuring dimension tables (`dim_beneficiary`, `dim_provider`) and fact tables (`fact_claims`, `fact_claim_diagnoses`, `fact_prescription`).
 Data is partitioned for query optimization.